 Apache Kafka is the de facto standard for event streaming and data integration.
 It serves as the central nervous system in many architectures -- a durable, distributed log that decouples producers from consumers.
 Kafka Connect provides pre-built connectors for databases, cloud services, and file systems.

-Apache Spark remains the workhorse for large-scale batch processing and is increasingly capable in streaming via Structured Streaming.
-Its DataFrame API and SQL support make it accessible, and its integration with nearly every storage and catalog system makes it a practical default for batch transformations.
+Apache Spark remains the workhorse for large-scale batch processing, with growing streaming capability via Structured Streaming.
+Its DataFrame API and SQL support make it accessible, and integration with nearly every storage and catalog system makes it a practical default for batch transformations.

-Apache Airflow is the most widely adopted workflow orchestrator for data pipelines.
-Pipelines are defined as Python code (DAGs), with built-in support for scheduling, retries, alerting, and a web UI for monitoring.
+Apache Airflow is the most widely adopted workflow orchestrator.
+Pipelines are defined as Python code (DAGs), with built-in scheduling, retries, alerting, and a web UI for monitoring.
 Dagster and Prefect are newer alternatives that address some of Airflow's architectural limitations, particularly around testing and development workflows.

 dbt (data build tool) has become the standard for transformation logic in ELT pipelines.
-It lets analysts and engineers write transformations as SQL SELECT statements, handles dependency resolution, and provides built-in testing and documentation. dbt assumes data is already loaded into the warehouse and focuses purely on the T in ELT.
+Analysts and engineers write transformations as SQL SELECT statements; dbt handles dependency resolution, testing, and documentation.
+It assumes data is already in the warehouse and focuses purely on the T in ELT.

 Managed cloud services -- AWS Glue, Google Cloud Dataflow, Azure Data Factory, Amazon MWAA (managed Airflow), Confluent Cloud (managed Kafka) -- reduce operational burden but introduce vendor coupling.